ross-wilkinson/sit-stand/README.md

 ## Publication(s)

-Please cite the following publications if using code or data from this repository:
+Please cite the following publication if using code or data from this repository:

 Wilkinson, Ross D., Glen A. Lichtwark, and Andrew G. Cresswell.
 2020.
 “The Mechanics of Seated and Nonseated Cycling at Very-High-Power Output: A Joint-Level Analysis.”
 Medicine & Science in Sports & Exercise 52 (7): 1585–94. <https://doi.org/10.1249/MSS.0000000000002285>.